it3xl/linked-server-alias-workaround/README.md

 ```

 ~ Use the cloned stored procedures where the initial procedure is used.<br/>
-You can use a lightweight dynamic T-SQL logic for it, now.
+You can use a lightweight dynamic T-SQL logic for it, now.<br/>
+You can check the existence of a linked-server or its related stored procedure.

 ~ Use your brain for others stuff.
 Or ask me if any troubles.